patrickgrady/jekyll-gulp-bsync/README.md

 npm install gulp-sourcemaps
 ~~~

+##To Get Going
-Now for the fun part.
-Type the following command and start developing!
+Type the a single command to start the build system:
 ~~~
 gulp
 ~~~

+Sweet, sweet automation.